-Superfund Site: PARKER SANITARY LANDFILL, LYNDON, VT
+Superfund Site: PARKER SANITARY LANDFILL

 Superfund Site Profile

-Institutional controls are required for this site.
+Institutional controls (ICs) are required for this site.

 This site requires ICs because a decision document, such as a Record of Decision, has documented some level of contamination and/or remedy component at the site that would restrict use of the site.
 These ICs are required to help ensure the site is used in an appropriate way and that activities at the site do not damage the cleanup components.
 These ICs will remain in place for as long as the contamination and/or cleanup components stay on site.
-The matrix below is a general summary of the restrictions at this site at the date of this report.
-The information in this matrix is a general description of the restrictions at the site only.
 The site contacts should be consulted if there are questions on the ICs for this site.